If you are spending Christmas in Athens, this guide will show you how to get into the holiday spirit! Here's how to have a Merry Christmas in Athens.

 You can certainly enjoy a delicious meal in the many restaurants in the city that remain open, but we recommend you step it up for the occasion and choose a Christmas dinner in one of the major hotels in Athens.

-Think about the Grande Bretagne Hotel, NJV-Plazza hotel, the St. George Lycabettus Hotel or the Polis Grand Hotel, as they have a special festive menu with several formulas for the holidays, which may be an excellent way to celebrate this magical season.
+Think about the Grande Bretagne Hotel, NJV-Plazza hotel, the St. George Lycabettus Hotel or the Polis Grand Hotel, as they have a special festive menu with several options for the holidays, which may be an excellent way to celebrate this magical season.

 Ski in Mount Parnassos